 I’ve read many Holocaust testimonials, including memoirs, articles, and have watched testimonials from Yad VaShem and the United States Holocaust Memorial Museum.
 Additionally, I’ve been able to visit Yad VaShem, Israel’s Holocaust Memorial.
-Despite the hype, The Tattooist of Auschwitz is unfortunately one of the poorest written stories I’ve ever read.
+Despite the hype, The Tattooist of Auschwitz is unfortunately one of the most disappointing and poorly written stories I’ve ever read.

 Disclaimer: I make a small commission from some of the links on this site.
 It allows me to keep the site up and the content free.
 You can read my full disclosure here.